instantiator/blog-source/blog-site/content/post/hammer-json-into-csv.md

 ![sample output](/hammer/sample-out.csv.png "Sample output CSV file showing a record for each fruit-or-vegetable")

-You can regenerate the test output by running the [test-sample.sh](https://github.com/instantiator/json-to-smart-csv/blob/main/test-sample.sh) script.
+**(Mac OS)** You can regenerate the test output by running the [test-sample-osx-x64.sh](https://github.com/instantiator/json-to-smart-csv/blob/main/test-sample-osx-x64.sh) script.

-As you can see from the script, it provides these arguments to `json-to-smart-csv.sh`:
+As you can see from the script, it provides these arguments to `JsonToSmartCsv`:

 * `-c sample-data/sample-rules.csv` - indicating the CSV file to find column definitions in
 * `-s sample-data/sample-list.json` - indicating the source data JSON file